CourtneyOaks/CourtneyOaks/README.md

-# Hello, my name is Courtney Oaks 👋🏼
+# Hello, my name is Courtney Nauert 👋🏼

 #### **Revenue Optimization Analyst, adventure seeker and lover of the outdoors.**